ryuk-jayant/Api/README.md

-# Api_in_c-
+# Api
-it is an api which reads data from a file and then displays it on it's endpoint
+it is an api(built in c++)

+which reads data from a file and then displays it on it's endpoint.